-Crews typically consist of 3 to 5 individuals: a foreman, occasionally a second operator, and two to four handworkers.
+Crews typically consist of 3 to 5 individuals: a foreman, occasionally a second operator, and two to three handworkers.
 All Rock Solid foreman have demonstrated trail building excellence through a tangible review process overseen by Aaron Rogers.

 They are responsible for bringing the vision of the trail to reality and act as jobsite supervisor.
 They operate the largest excavator to break trails and in rough features.
 Second operators follow the foreman to narrow the tread width and complete heavy finishing work on features.

 Handworkers bring the energy and their own personal touches to the trails by completing the tread and rock work.
 Most importantly, handworkers remove fine debris from the tread and compact the trail and give it an overall polished look.
 This involves the use of a wide range of handtools and powertools.